serafm/Top-k-Queries/README.md

 # Top-k Queries

-This repository contains an implementation of top-k query algorithms, designed to efficiently retrieve the k highest or lowest ranked elements from a dataset.
-The algorithms are implemented in Python and provide various techniques to efficiently process and retrieve top-k queries.

-# Top k Algorithm

 This Python script implements the TopK algorithm for finding the top-k objects based on their scores.
 It reads scores from input files, calculates lower bounds and final scores for each object, and maintains a heap of top-k objects.

 ## Prerequisites